Ryotess/Pic2Recipe--A_yolov8_based_recipe_recommender/README.md

 ## About
-Welcome to the Recipe Recommender, a one-of-a-kind culinary experience powered by YOLOv8 Object Detection!
+Welcome to _Pic2Recipe_, a one-of-a-kind culinary experience powered by YOLOv8 Object Detection!
 Say goodbye to the days of staring at a bunch of ingredients without a clue of what to cook.
 Our advanced AI-driven platform will not only identify the ingredients you have but also suggest mouthwatering recipes tailored to your available food items.

 Note:
 1. This version is only for demo purpose, if you are interested in the complete product, please contact us: jess880831@gmail.com.